dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If a user is logged in when they sign up, the system will keep track of the user ID, and on the main volunteer sign-ups page, they will also see a list of items/tasks that they have signed up for, and it will give them a link to clear each sign up if they need to cancel or reschedule.
 If they are not logged in when they sign up, but they use the same email as a registered user, that sign-up will be linked to that user's account.
 You can also use the shortcode [pta_user_signups] to show the list of the current user's signups on any page (along with clear links, if allowed).

-Admin users can use the "live search" option on the front end sign up form to search for volunteers in either the plugin's signups table, the WordPress users table, or both.
+Admin users can add/edit signups from the View Signups page in the admin dashboard, or they can use the "live search" option on the front end sign up form to search for volunteers in either the plugin's signups table, the WordPress users table, or both.
 If the admin then selects a volunteer, they can sign up that volunteer, and the signup will be assigned to that user's account (if your volunteers have user accounts).

-Admin users can also add, edit, or clear signups from the View Signups page in the admin dashboard.

 There is a shortcode for a main sign-up sheet page - [pta_sign_up_sheet] - that will show a list of all active (and non-hidden) sign-up sheets, showing the number of open volunteer slots with links to view each individual sheet.
 Individual sheets have links next to each open task/item for signing up.
 When signing up, if the user is already logged in, their name and contact info (phone and email) will be pre-filled in the sign-up page form if that info exists in the user's meta data.
 You can also enter shortcode arguments to display a specific sign-up sheet on any page.
 Additionally, there are shortcode arguments for many other features (see documentation).